On the Efficiency of Highly Stratified Experiments: Proofs of Main Results

-Because the density $p_n^{U_n}$ does not depend on $t$, and in general we will only concern ourselves with the ratio of likelihoods at different values of $t$ (so that $p_n^{U_n}$ in the ratio will cancel), in what follows we suppress the dependence on $n$ and simply identify the distribution $P_{t,n}$ with its corresponding marginal distribution $P_t$.
-We consider a parametric submodel $\{P_t: t \in \mathbf R^{d_\theta}\}$, where $P_0 = P$, such that the following holds for $g = (g^X, g^{R(1) | X}, g^{R(0) | X})$, each component of which is a $d_\theta$-dimensional function: \begin{enumerate}[\rm (a)] \item As $t \to 0$,
+Because the density $p_n^{U_n}$ does not depend on $t$, and in general we will only concern ourselves with the ratio of likelihoods at different values of $t$ (so that $p_n^{U_n}$ in the ratio will cancel), in what follows we suppress the dependence on $n$ and simply denote the distribution $P_{t,n}$ by $P_t$.